Take Advantage of Us!

 Use Course Reserves

-Let us know about assignments that may require heavy use of limited or specific materials, so that those materials may be put on reserve, and your students won’t be frustrated.
+Let us know about assignments that may require heavy use of limited or specific materials.
+We may be able to put those materials on reserve in order to provide access to more students.

 Require a Variety of Sources